29

 How about a Monte-Carlo-Metropolis search?
 I'll implement a simplistic version here.
 See complete universal code further down.
-Update: Cleaned-up code now available in the Wolfram Function Repository, so you can use ResourceFunction["MaximizeOverPermutations"] instead of a locally-defined MaximizeOverPermutations.
-NUG25 and NUG30 are given as applications in ...
+Update: Cleaned-up code now available in the Wolfram Function Repository, ...

 Chunks of derangements